MS-IMAP -- A Multi-Scale Graph Embedding Approach for Interpretable Manifold Learning: Appendix

 \end{definition}

-We summarize the main notions and definitions.
-We consider simple undirected unweighted and connected graph $G = (V, \mathbf{W})$, where $V$ is its set of $N$ vertices and $\mathbf{W}$ is its set of edges.
+We consider a simple, undirected, unweighted, and connected graph $G = (V, \mathbf{W})$, where $V$ is its set of $N$ vertices and $\mathbf{W}$ is its set of edges.
 The degree of $v$ is number of vertices adjacent to a vertex $v$ is and is denoted by $d(v)$.
 We assume that degrees of all vertices are bounded by the maximum degree denoted as

 The following definition \cite{Pesenson2008SamplingIP} explains the uniqueness set.